 It sometimes seems easier to micro-manage and do the job yourself, but this type of management doesn’t create a workplace where employees will feel empowered to think for themselves.
 Try to empower staff to think through important decisions for themselves by providing them with the support they need.

 An employee who feels that they are playing a key role in the business is more likely to derive fulfilment and job satisfaction.

 Encourage an environment where employees feel that they can laugh at work.
-They spend more time at work than at home, so try to ensure that they can enjoy their work time.
+Your staff spend more time at work than at home, so try to ensure that they can enjoy their work time.
 Organise social activities outside of office hours and provide impromptu rewards for good work.

-A balanced employee who has time for family, friends and outside interests is more likely to remain loyal to you and be focused at work.
-Wherever possible, provide flexible working hours and show an interest in your employees’ lives outside of work – this will show that you value them not just as employees, but as individuals too.
+A balanced employee who has time for family, friends and outside interests are more likely to remain loyal to you and be focused at work.
+Wherever possible, provide flexible working hours and show an interest in your employees’ lives outside of work.
+This will show that you value them not just as employees, but as individuals too.

 Build a winning team

-Implementing just a few of the above strategies can have a significant impact on your business – happy staff will work to their full potential and deliver first class service, which will result in happy and, ultimately, loyal clients.
+Implementing just a few of the above strategies can have a significant impact on improving staff morale.
+Happy staff will work to their full potential and deliver first class service, which will result in happy and, ultimately, loyal clients.
 Satisfied customers are much more likely to act as brand ambassadors and spread the word about the great service that your business provides.
-And the ultimate outcome should be what all companies are seeking to achieve – an increase in their bottom line.
+And the ultimate outcome should be what all companies are seeking to achieve: An increase in their bottom line.

 For further advice on improving staff morale without increasing salaries, please contact our Employment & HR team on 01332 340 211.